Iretha/design-patterns/src/com/smdev/gof/structural/bridge/README.md

 If we don't use any pattern, we would need the following classes - CarWithManualGear, CarWithAutomaticGear, BusWithManualGear and BusWithAutomaticGear.
 When implementing the classes, we would duplicate some functionality in order to handle the gear.

-In case we decide to apply the Bridge Pattern, we will separate in two different hierarchies - gear and vehicle:
+In case we decide to apply the Bridge Pattern, we will separate them in two different hierarchies - gear and vehicle:

 1).
 The "gear" package:

 1.1).
 Gear Interface
 ```java
 public interface Gear {